jolivia1/Minimal-Heart-Model/README.md

 -- WPW_syndrome.py --

-An extra connection between atria and ventricles is created.
+An extra connection between the atria and the ventricles is created.

 -- Ischemia.py --

 A square region of random deficient diffusion is created in the right atrium.

-Given this randomness it is impossible to tell which initial configurations will yield reentry.
+Given this randomness, it is impossible to tell which initial configurations will yield reentry.

 --------------------------------------